Kashmiri cuisine: Cooking methods

+Blanching

+The stalks of dandelion (haand) with their spiky-edged leaves have to blanched four times so that they bear no bitterness.

+Convection

+The traditional Kashmir food receives heat on two sides, top and bottom and the best results are obtained by slow heat using charcoal.

 Braising

 The leaves of Kashmiri haakh are braised in lots of water.
 It is very important to ensure that the haakh stays submerged underwater during the initial cooking process using a wooden spatula or large spoon to continuously push the greens down.
 Mustard oil, which is used extensively in Kashmiri cuisine, imparts an extra flavour to the dish.

 Court-bouillon

-The main skill of a wazwan lies in the preparation of a stock made of onions and shallots.
+Much of Kashmiri cooking relies on a fragrant meat stock.
+The main skill of a wazwan lies in the preparation of this stock made of onions and shallots.
+Freshly shaped meatballs (rista and goshtabeh) are poached in this lamb stock flavoured with cinnamon and black cardamom, and simmered.

 Tempering

 Whole spices must be fried in oil – clove, cardamom, cinnamon, bay leaves.
 Fried too little, and the dish will be lifeless, without fragrance.
 A second too much, and one will be left with nothing but bitterness.
+Hot ghee or mustard oil is poured on top and garnished with fried praan (shallots) paste & saffron extract.

 Caramelisation

 Sliced onions are fried until golden brown and pureed with minimal water.

 Emulsification

 The yoghurt must be fatty, thick.
 Dried mint, just a pinch, is added right at the end to freshen the dish.